Car insurance rates for single males under the age of 25 are very expensive.

 - OEM coverage: If you buy a new car, you should really get this coverage.
 If your car is damaged and if some parts need to be replaced, the insurance company would normally not pay to get the original parts from the manufacturer of your car.
 They may only pay for the after market parts which they consider to be ‘comparable’ in quality, but in reality you may not want that.
 Of course, you have the right to get your car repaired anywhere you like, including the car dealership’s body shop.
 But you will have to pay the difference out of your pocket.
 If you have taken this coverage, they would need to pay for the original parts.

 - Replacement coverage: If you buy a new car, this coverage is highly recommended.
-The value of the car depreciates the most in the first few days or first few months after you have purchased.
-E.g., you have taken a new car that is worth $25,000, and paid 10% downpayment ($2,500) and taken a lot for the rest ($22,500).
+The value of the car depreciates the most in the first few days or first few months after it has been purchased.
+E.g., you have taken a new car that is worth $25,000, and paid 10% downpayment ($2,500) and taken a loan for the rest ($22,500).
 What if you get into an acccident two months after you purchased it and the car needs to be totalled?
 That means, the cost of the repair is higher than the current value of the car?
 If the insurance company determines that the current value of the car is only $20,000, they will pay just that.
 You still have $22,500 loan (minus one installment already paid).
-But overall, you would still be at the lost of $5,000.
+But overall, you would still be at the lose of $5,000.
 If you wanted to buy the same car again, you would have to come up with the extra $5,000.
 If you have purchased the replacement coverage, the insurance company will pay that extra $5,000.
-A related coverage is called gap coverage, which would pay the amount of loan you have outstanding but you will still lose your down payment.
+A related type of coverage is called a gap coverage, which would pay the amount of loan you have outstanding.
+However, you would still lose your down payment.